 Second natural arch in the area we found while exploring.

-A 3rd natural arch in the area.
-So much to explore here!
+A third natural arch in the area.
 None of these other arches are mapped – that’s up to you to find!

 We camped in the general area that night.
 You can barely see Charlie’s head! haha He was so tired!